Carlos A. Giménez: 2020 presidential election

+Immigration

+In April 2026, Giménez was one of six Republicans who joined all Democrats in voting to grant Temporary Protected Status to approximately 350,000 Haitian immigrants, despite efforts by Donald Trump to terminate the program.

 LGBT rights

 In 2021, Giménez was among the House Republicans to sponsor the Fairness for All Act, the Republican-proposed alternative to the Equality Act.
 The bill would prohibit discrimination on the basis of sex, sexual orientation, and gender identity, and protect the free exercise of religion.
 While he was Miami-Dade mayor, Giménez announced his support for the Supreme Court ruling Obergefell v.
 Hodges, which held that same-sex marriage bans violate the Constitution.

 In 2021, Giménez was one of 29 Republicans to vote to reauthorize the Violence Against Women Act.
 This bill expanded legal protections for transgender people, and contained provisions allowing transgender women to use women's shelters and serve time in prisons matching their gender identity.

 On July 19, 2022, Giménez and 46 other Republican representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.

 Gun rights

 In March 2021, Giménez was one of only eight Republicans to join the House majority in passing the Bipartisan Background Checks Act of 2021.